 NOTE: THIS ITEMS SHIPS IN 2 DAYS!

-This Model, the Range Xperts Insane Gain XPS-1000 - is the Standard Duty Version, (UHF only and the VHF range is not upgradeable on this model).
-Please also see our store for new Heavy Duty version) and its VHF ugprade kit.
+This Model, the Range Xperts Insane Gain XPS-1000 - is the Standard Duty Version, (UHF only and the VHF range is not upgradable on this model).

-This model has an excellent up to 100 Mile Line of sight UHF range, (an up to 250 mile "tropo" UHF range when exceptional atmosperic / skywave conditions exist (tropo is an occassional summer and early fall skywave condition that at some rare times can greatly extend the normal range.
-It's generally rare, but happens more frequenctly during late summer and early fall nights).
+This model has an excellent up to 100 Mile Line of sight UHF range in a best case scenario, (an up to 250 mile "tropo" UHF range when exceptional atmospheric / skywave conditions exist (tropo is an occasional summer and early fall skywave condition that at some rare times can greatly extend the normal range.
+It's generally rare, but happens more frequency during late summer and early fall nights).

 Note: This is a UHF centric antenna, with only some moderate VHF abilities, If your area has some weak VHF channels due to terrain obstructions (shown as edged paths instead of LOS as shown on the TV SIgnal Locator page on TVFool dot com) or distance, we recommend our Heavy Duty model instead, with the Optional VHF Kit however.